(Last Updated on : 30-03-2019)

-The Vaigai River flows in the southern part of India.
-The historic city of Madurai
+that flows in the southern part of India

 History of Vaigai River

-The history of the Vaigai River involves a story that happened during the rule of Pandyan Kings.
+The legend of the Vaigai River involves a story that happened during the rule of Pandyan Kings.
 Meenakshi, the daughter of Pandyan King decided to marry Lord Shiva

 Lord Shiva pointed out his friend and told that he will consume all the food.
 Kundodhara, the friend of Lord Shiva finished all the food and he was feeling very thirsty.
 All the wells and canals were not sufficient for his thirst and so Lord Shiva asked his friend to put his hand out.
 At this point of time, the Ganga

-began to flow and Kundodhara was filled with happiness.
+began to flow and thus Kundodhara quenched his thirst.
 It is believed that the rest of waters began to flow in Madurai through the Vaigai River.
-After then, the River Vaigai has become closely associated with the Chithirai festival
+Since then, the River Vaigai has become closely associated with the Chithirai festival

 of Meenakshi Sundareswarar Temple